ncbi/vadr/documentation/alerts.md

   alignment of the predicted CDS to the reference protein that does not extend close enough to the 5' boundary of the predicted CDS, the *indf5pst* alert will be reported.
-This alert is not possible to generate with the *toy50* toy model because the  CDS in this example is too short for constructive use with `blastx`.
-  But a fabricated example `.alt` file output line is shown below, in which the blastx alignment
+This alert is not possible to generate with the *toy50* toy model because the  CDS in this example is too short for constructive use with `blastx`, but a fabricated example `.alt` file output line is shown below, in which the blastx alignment
-  extended only to sequence position 19, leaving positions 10 to 18 of the predicted CDS, which align to model positions 11 to 19, uncovered by the blastx alignment.
-This length difference of 9 exceeds the maximum allowed difference of 5, so the alert is reported.
+  extended only to sequence position 19, leaving positions 10 to 18 of the predicted CDS (`seq coords:10..18:+`), which align to model positions 11 to 19 (`mdl coords:11..19:+`), uncovered by the blastx alignment.
+This length difference of 9 exceeds the maximum allowed difference of 5 (`alert detail:[9>5]`), so the alert is reported.
   A similar `indf5plg` alert exists for when the blastx alignment extends *longer* than the predicted nucleotide alignment on the 5' end, but no example is shown here.